Vicolo della Campanella, Via dei Coronari, Piazza dell'Orologio, near Piazza Navona

 |

-Let's have a stroll from the Roman Roofs penthouse, roaming around its most intriguing neighborhood.
+Let's have a stroll from the strets and piazzas near the properties, roaming around the most intriguing neighborhood.

 |